Palash90/site-assets/target/blogs/building-a-word-quiz/part-1.md

 It has to be a collection of simple tasks:

-1. Have a few set of checkboxes for each language (almost copy paste from the Math App)
+1. Have a set of checkboxes for each language (almost copy paste from the Math App)
    ![Word Study Design Layout](https://palash90.github.io/site-assets/blogs//building-a-word-quiz/word-study-layout.png)
 2. Collect alphabets and words from a static context (similar to how I drove the equation handling)
 3. Show them on UI